bensmiller/detection-limit-fitting/README.md

 # detection-limit-fitting
-Software for fitting robust detection limits (LODs) to serial dilution data
+Software for fitting robust detection limits (LODs) to serial dilution data.
+Fits can then be plotted individually or multiple on the same axes, and compared using t tests.

 ## Installation
 ### Matlab app install (multiplatform)